 - Wig Spectacles: This particular style of glasses was characterized by the long temple pieces that extended over the ears.
 They were called wig spectacles because they had a loop on the temple ends to be inserted into a wig.
 These glasses were popular among men of higher classes—some wore them as a symbol of status rather than out of necessity.

-- Bifocals: Still a common type today.
+- Bifocals: A common type still used today.
 The bifocal was invented in 1784 by Benjamin Franklin.
 They include a lens that can accommodate both short and long vision.
+Franklin’s bifocals revolutionized multifocal vision correction, influencing even the modern progressive lenses used today.

 Common Styles

 - Lorgnette: In the 1800s, there was a societal view that wearing glasses was a sign of ill health and old age.
 For this reason, people wanted to avoid wearing glasses.
 The Lorgnette was a clever compromise.
-The design featured a pair of glasses but with one long handle instead of temples.
+The design featured a pair of glasses, but with one long handle instead of temples.
+The Lorgnette became a social accessory, seen at opera houses and elegant gatherings—an early glimpse of eyewear as fashion.

 - Quizzing Glasses: These compact, oval-shaped glasses were characterized by their miniature lenses, delicate frames, and a single handle.
 Quizzing spectacles were not just a practical solution for vision correction but also a fashion statement.
 Their elegant designs made them a symbol of sophistication and charm for both men and women of the era.

-During the 1900s, the manufacturing of eyeglasses became a booming industry in itself.
-The range of styles available became extensive as Hollywood expanded and celebrities began to influence the fashions of the time.
+During the 1900s, the manufacturing of eyeglasses became a thriving industry in its own right.
+The range of styles available expanded as Hollywood grew and celebrities began to influence the fashions of the time.
+By the mid-20th century, eyewear brands began associating frames with personality.
+Glasses weren’t just corrective tools; they became statements of identity, worn proudly both on and off screen.

 Common Styles

-- Pince-Nez: This style was popular during 1900-1920.
-It was a French style featuring a small frame that fits snugly over the face and pinched the nose.
+- Pince-Nez: This style was popular from 1900 to 1920.
+It was a French style featuring a small frame that fits snugly over the face and pinches the nose.
 It usually didn’t come with any temple arms or handles.

 - Round Lenses: Thanks to the Hollywood actor Harold Lloyd, the Pince-Nez was mercilessly thrown out of favour in the late 1920s.
 The style was replaced by a large round lens inside a tortoiseshell frame.